Ethernet IEEE 802.3 Includes:

 - Cat-3: This cable is defined in TIA/EIA-568-B. It is used for data networks employing frequencies up to 16 MHz.
 It was popular for use with 10 Mbps Ethernet networks (100Base-T), but has now been superseded by Cat-5 cable.

 - Cat-4: This cable is not recognised by the TIA/EIA.
 However it can be used for networks carrying frequencies up to 20 MHz.
 It was often used on 16Mbps token ring networks.

 - Cat-5: This is not recognised by the TIA/EIA.
-It is the cable that is widely used for 100Base-T and 1000Base-T networks as it provides performance to allow data at 100 Mbps and slightly more (125 MHz for 1000Base-T) Ethernet.
+This is the network cable that is widely used for 100Base-T and 1000Base-T networks as it provides performance to allow data at 100 Mbps and slightly more (125 MHz for 1000Base-T) Ethernet.
 The Cat 5 cable superseded the Cat 3 version and for a number of years it became the standard for Ethernet cabling.
 Cat 5 cable is now obsolete and therefore it is not recommended for new installations.